laz-rb/mvn-sample-app/README.md

 # mvn-sample-app

 This is a maven sample application.
+Exposes default actuator endpoints plus `/` to send a string response and log `APP_USER` env variable and `/error` to throw an exception.

 ## Run